Welcome to this important step along your child's Faith Path!

 • LOVINGLY TOUCH: The power of a hug or placing your hand on your child while affirming him or her creates an important physical connection and communicates warmth, acceptance, and relational health.

-• EXPRESS VALUE: Just like we add value to someone's pocket by handing them a coin, we add to a child's life when we use words that attach high value to them as a person.
+• EXPRESS VALUE: We add to a child's life when we use words that attach high value to them as a person.

 • SEE POTENTIAL: Parents best see a child's natural strengths and foresee possibilities for their future.
 Giving the blessing includes picturing a special future and cheering them toward achieving their potential.